Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 What to do if someone lacks capacity

-If you consider that someone does not have capacity you need to raise this with the appropriate person (Social Worker, CPN, Psychiatrist or GP) and obtain their assistance in clarifying this.
+If you consider that someone does not have capacity you need to raise this with the appropriate person (Social Worker, CPN, Psychiatrist, or GP) and obtain their assistance in clarifying this.
 When discussing the situation with other professionals it is important to be clear as to what capacity issues you need clarifying.
 Inevitably there will be the question of whether the proposed Defendant has capacity to carry out and conduct litigation.
-If you are thinking of an injunction or possession order (remember the Court’s wide discretion to suspend a possession order if you are applying on non-mandatory grounds) then you also need to know whether that person could understand, abide by and retain prohibitions in a Court Order.
+If you are thinking of an injunction or possession order (remember the Court’s wide discretion to suspend a possession order if you are applying on non-mandatory grounds) then you also need to know whether that person could understand, abide by, and retain prohibitions in a Court Order.

 To structure your request and the response from the professional making the assessment it is advisable for that person to complete a COP3 Assessment of Capacity form.
 The form can be found here.

-Capacity can fluctuate and it is something that you always need to keep this under assessment in your dealings with a proposed Defendant and after Court proceedings have been issued.
+Capacity can fluctuate and it is something that you always need to keep under assessment in your dealings with a proposed Defendant and after Court proceedings have been issued.

 What if someone refuses to engage in a capacity assessment?